karster/elasticsearch-document-cleaner/README.md

 Host name, default "localhost".

 -i <string>, --index <string>
 Index name.
 If empty get list all indices.
+If set "all" remove documents across all indices

 -f, --force
 Don't ask for confirm to delete indexes.